waittim/waittim.github.io/_posts/2019-08-26-roulette-simulation.md

 }
 ```

-When the player run out of the money or win enough money or play enough times, we need to stop the game by set up an stop function.
+When the player runs out of the money or win enough money or play enough times, we need to stop the game by setting up a stop function.
 ```{r}
 stop_play <- function(state){
   if(state$B <= 0) return(TRUE)